Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: From Conformal Mapping to Tutte's Invariant

-\section{From conformal mapping to Tutte's invariant}
+\section{From Conformal Mapping to Tutte's Invariant}

-The algebraic properties of the generating functions is widely interested in combinatorics.
-There are different techniques to find the algebraic models through computer algebra, the kernel method and complex analysis \cite{bostan2017human,bousquet2016elementary,bostan20163}.
-However, in RBVP approach \cite{raschel2012counting}, the integral representation makes it hard to find a algebraic generating functions.
-Here with the help of the combinatorial insight of the RBVP approaches, we can find algebraic models with the help of the Tutte's invariants \cite{raschel2020counting} by following steps, \begin{enumerate} \item Frist, check the conformal gluing function $w(x)$.
+The algebraic property of the generating functions is widely interested in combinatorics.
+There are different techniques to find algebraic models through computer algebra, the kernel method and RBVP.etc.\cite{bostan2017human,bousquet2016elementary,bostan20163}.
+Here we show that the combinatorial analog of RBVP coincides with Tutte's invariant approach in detecting algebraic properties and the conformal mapping is the weak invariant defined in \cite{raschel2020counting}.

-The conformal gluing functions are rational or algebraic of $x,t$ for models associated with finite groups \cite{raschel2012counting}.
-The conformal gluing functions are not D-finite for models associated with infinite groups \cite{raschel2012counting}.
-So the algebraic models only appears in finite group cases.
-This is also true after M\"obius transform. \item Second, check whether $xy$ is decoupled \cite{raschel2020counting}. $xy$ is decoupled means $xY_0(x)=F(x)+G(Y_0(x))$ or $X_0(y)y=F(X_0(y))+G(y)$ for some rational functions $F(x),G(y)$.